LeetLLM

 Prompt Engineering FundamentalsFirst AI App End-to-End

-You can write a prompt in a notebook and get a good answer in ten seconds.
+You can test the stale-key prompt from the previous lesson and get the right answer once.
 That doesn't make it a production feature.

-💡 Key insight: The model call should be behind one small application boundary.
-Everything else in the app should call your boundary, not a provider SDK directly.
+Application boundary: Put the model call behind one small application boundary.
+The rest of the app calls your boundary, not a provider SDK (Software Development Kit) directly.

-Think of an LLM API call like ordering from a kitchen.
+Treat an LLM API call like a typed task crossing a service boundary.

 An LLM request needs the same idea: